Bit-Quill/amazon-timestream-odbc-driver/README.md

 See [Azure Active Directory set-up guide](/docs/markdown/setup/aad-saml-setup.md) for setting up Azure AD account and connecting to Timestream.
 See [Okta set-up guide](/docs/markdown/setup/Okta-setup.md) for setting up Okta account and connecting to Timestream.

+See [PowerBI oveview](/docs/markdown/setup/powerbi-connector-setup/powerbi_overview.md) for using PowerBI with Timestream ODBC driver and connector.

 ## Connection String Syntax

 ```